November 1 - 3, 2017

 Bethesda, MD USA

-This new AUTM advanced patenting course is designed for those who manage a global intellectual property portfolio of pending patent applications and issued patents.
+This new AUTM advanced patenting course is designed for those who manage a global intellectual property portfolio of pending patent applications, issued patents as well as other types of intellectual property.
 You will learn how to research and do due diligence regarding assignment/ownership matters and how to serve as a cross-functional liaison between faculty, the technology transfer office, outside patent counsel, internal patent counsel, Sponsored Research, internal/external stakeholders and other third parties.You will gain experience in the analysis of process flows relating to patent prosecution and gain tips for making recommendations and implementing procedures to effectively reduce costs.
 You will gain insights on how to manage global patent prosecution formality/administrative matters and docketing.

 You will leave this new AUTM course with answers to your questions, time-saving solutions, and other tools to use in your office and to share with your coworkers.

-Patent Administrator IP Portfolio Management Course registrants may also attend sessions from the concurrent Contracts Administrator Agreement Compliance Course and the Compliance Course curriculum, maximizing educational value for each attendee’s background experience and interests, and broadening networking opportunities!
+IP Portfolio Management Course registrants may also attend sessions from the concurrent Agreement Maintenance Course and the Compliance Course curriculum, maximizing educational value for each attendee’s background experience and interests, and broadening networking opportunities!

 If you are new to academic technology transfer or compliance, you may also be interested in these recorded AUTM webinars: